SchwarzIT/onyx/apps/docs/src/basics/density.md

 # Density

 In designing and developing user interfaces, the density of components plays a pivotal role in shaping the user experience.
 Introducing three levels of density - **compact**, **default** and **cozy** - onyx provides a flexible toolkit to build applications for multiple user preferences and device capabilities.
+The three densities are always based around the specific values of **32px**, **40px**, and **48px**.

 ![density](/assets/density.png)